coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/scratchpad.md

 ---

-## Composition and Concurrency (TAM-Compose)
+## Composition and Concurrency (TA-Compose)

-TAM as base model describes a single actor.
+TA as base model describes a single actor.
 Composition and concurrency are separate concerns.

 ### Actor Tuple